Insurance Blog | State Insurance

 But I’m not at fault, do I still need to pay an excess?

-If you have Car Comprehensive cover with State, you have Excess Protection cover.
-This means that if an identifiable driver of another vehicle causes loss that is covered by your policy, we will waive or refund your excess as long as the following criteria are met.
-You must give us enough information to establish that the driver of the other vehicle was completely at fault, the registration number of the other vehicle and information we need to identify the driver (including name and address), and reasonable help to recover your claim from the driver of the other vehicle, or from its owner.
+You must give us enough information to establish that the driver of the other vehicle was completely at fault, the registration number of the other vehicle and information we need to identify the driver (including name, phone number and address), and reasonable help to recover your claim from the driver of the other vehicle, or from its owner.

 In other situations (e.g. someone crashes into your home’s front fence) where we recover the full costs of your claim from the responsible person or their insurer, we will be able to reimburse your excess.